His Master's Voice (2018 film)

+Plot summary

 The film follows a man who thinks he saw his father in a documentary about a mysterious incident in Colorado, around which a conspiracy theory had been formed.
 He embarks on the search of his father, who had fled Communist Hungary years ago.
 Eventually he finds his father, now a well-off university professor with a new family, but whose life is still affected by his previous work to decode the "message from space".